“I’m Ready To Voice Act. What Do I Do Now?“

 What materials do you have that affirm that you have the VO goods?
 (A resume’ or school degree mean surprisingly little, BTW.)

 How do your demo and website stack up to those who work the projects you want to work?
 Is yours competitive?
 Does it need a refresh or an edit?
-Does it showcase only your good while trimming out the less than competitive?
+Does it showcase only your best while trimming out the less than competitive?

 If you don’t yet have a demo, are you indeed ready to make one?
 Be honest!
 It’s expensive and a mediocre demo is a waste of money and time.
 Think of it as a school annual picture- once seen, it is not forgotten.